-My years in aviation have afforded me the privilege of working on many paint jobs in various conditions, from faded & oxidized to brand-new.
+My years in aviation have granted me the privilege of working on many paint jobs in various conditions, from faded & oxidized to brand-new.
 These projects have taught me a lot about what goes into preserving the aesthetics of an aircraft’s paint job.
-The good news is it’s not rocket science.
-I’d like to share below my 3 P’s for protecting your aircraft paint and keeping it stunning.

 Proactivity